Web for Pentester II

 Example 1

 This first example is just here to show how random is not really random.
 The problem comes from the use of a seeded random generator.
-The developer used the value 0 to seed the random generator.
+The developer used the value 0

-If you just replay the script, you should be able to find the password generated for the administrator admin.
+If you just replay the script, you should be able to find the password generated for the administrator admin

 Example 2

-To work your way to the admin password, you need to brute force the seed.
+password, you need to brute force the seed.
 To do so you can start from the current time and decrease it while replaying the algorithm used to generate the values until you get your password.

 Once you get your password, you know what seed was used (or more precisely at what time the random generator was initialized).
-You can then get the admin password.
+You can then get the admin

 Example 3

 This example is really simple and similar to the first one.
-You just need to replay the code to get the admin password.
-The fact that the password's length is random has no impact on the fact that you can guess it.
+You just need to replay the code to get the admin

 Example 4

-In this example, you don't know how many times the random generator was used before your password was generated (since it's a call to rand(1000) as opposed to s.rand(1000).
-You can still get the previous password generated.
-To get it, you just need to brute force this value until you get your password.
+In this example, you don't know how many times the random generator was used before your password was generated (since it's a call to rand(1000)

 MongoDB injections